-Multiple design strategies were considered.
-The one that initially won out during the early 1930’s was the incorporation of glass “beads” into the outer edge and numbers on traffic signs.
-In the case of the STOP sign, glass beads less than 1 inch in diameter were glued along the perimeter of the sign as well as (in some cases) along the word, STOP itself.
-The purpose of these beads was to incorporate an element of diffuse reflection to enhance visibility at night when the motorist’s headlamps were turned on.
+Experts considered multiple design strategies.
+The one that initially won during the 1930s was the incorporation of glass “beads” into traffic signs.
+Glass beads less than 1 inch in diameter were glued along the perimeter of the sign as well as along with the word, STOP.
+These beads incorporated an element of diffuse reflection which enhanced visibility at night when the motorist’s headlamps were on.

 Unlike mirror reflection, diffuse reflection operates by “taking in” a source of light and distributing a portion of that light in all directions simultaneously.
 For example, the same way that a car’s paint reflects the sunlight during the day.
 The net effect of a diffuse reflective STOP sign was that it enhanced visibility by (about) an additional 50 ft. – 100 ft. at night.

-By the late 1930’s, material scientists at 3M introduced a revolutionary retroreflective sheeting material that changed the design of the STOP sign forever.
-Unlike the diffuse reflective beads used until this point, this retroreflective surface worked by “taking in” a source of light and reflecting back a portion of that light directly to the source itself.
+Material scientists at 3M introduced a revolutionary retroreflective sheeting material that changed the STOP sign forever.
+Unlike the diffuse reflective beads, the retroreflective surface worked by “taking in” a source of light and reflecting a portion directly back.

 3M’s design, revolutionary as it was, wasn’t all that different than the glass bead approach.
 Like previous designs, they too used glass beads.
-However, the key difference was that they opted to crush the glass beads down to a slightly larger than sand-sized level.
-Afterwards, a resin was used to adhere the crushed glass material to the entire face of the STOP sign.
+However, the key difference was opting to crush the glass beads down to a slightly larger than sand-sized level.
+Afterward, the crushed glass material used resin to adhere to the entire face of the STOP sign.

 This design approach worked — for a few years.
 Yes, it did indeed enhance the visibility of the STOP sign in comparison to the glass bead approach.
 And yes, it was (a little) cheaper to produce.
-However, the rough surface of the STOP signs quickly collected dust, dirt, and debris in its microscopic crevices.
-Over time, STOP signs took on a dirty, dull appearance — which, reduced their visibility to some extent.
+However, the rough surface of the STOP signs quickly collected dust, dirt, and debris.
+Over time, STOP signs took on a dirty, dull appearance — which reduced their visibility to some extent.
 Likewise, during inclement weather, moisture would cling to the STOP sign’s surface, making it challenging to read.

-This type of sheeting is referred to in the industry as “flat-top sheeting” — also known as “engineering grade sheeting”.
+The industry refers to this type of sheeting as “flat-top sheeting” — also known as “engineering grade sheeting”.
 It offers an enhanced viewing distance of up to 500 ft. for motorists.
-(Engineering grade sheeting is still in production, and is used in environments with light traffic and speeds lower than 35 MPH).
+Engineering grade sheeting is still in production and used in environments with light traffic and lower speeds.

-To recap: at this point in history (circa 1940 – 1950s), all new STOP signs produced for use in the United States had the following properties:
+To recap: 1940 – 1950s, all new STOP signs produced for use in the United States had the following properties: